ChristopherTRoss/BudgetMaster/BudgetMaster_SDD.md

 <br>
 ![Login Screen UI](https://github.com/scinerio/BudgetMaster/blob/master/login.png)
 <br>
-Login screen of the application where the user is prompted to either create a PIN for their new account.
+Login screen of the application where the user is prompted to create a PIN for their new account.
 <br>
 <br>

 ![Main Screen UI](https://github.com/scinerio/BudgetMaster/blob/master/main.png)
 <br>
-Main screen of the application displaying the amount left for this month at the top and a list of the categories below it.
+Main screen of the application displaying the amount of money left for the current month at the top and a list of the categories below it.
 <br>
 <br>

 ![Transaction Log Screen UI](https://github.com/scinerio/BudgetMaster/blob/master/transactionlog.png)
 <br>
-Transaction log screen displaying a list of transactions with an option to sort by amount, category, or date.
+Transaction log screen displaying a list of transactions for the month with an option to sort by amount, category, or date.
 <br>
 <br>

 ![Security Questions Screen UI](https://github.com/scinerio/BudgetMaster/blob/master/securityquestions.png)
 <br>
-Security questions screen that displays the three security questions that the users selected with their respective answers below them.
+Security questions screen displaying the three security questions that the user selected with their respective answers below them.
 <br>
 <br>

 ![Analysis Screen UI](https://github.com/scinerio/BudgetMaster/blob/master/analysis.png)
 <br>
 Analysis screen displaying a list of categories ordered by the percentage of completion.
+The amount on the right is the maximum amount of money that the user may spend on this category for the current month.
+The amount on the left is the amount of money spent so far in the category for the current month.
 <br>
 <br>